ahimta/lop/README.md

 - Use /var/lock iff possible.
 - Review FHS to possibly find something better than /tmp (probably /var).
 - Use container uid/gid trick.
-- Add cert c and tldp to resources and https://spinroot.com/p10.